Piotrko64/party-card/README.md

 <br />

-<p align="center">Party Card is app to creating website-card with wishes.
-Firstly you can  see examples card.
-Next you can create your own, generate code QR or link and send this card your close person  </p>
+<p align="center">Party Card is the app for creating a website card with wishes.
+Firstly you can see the example card.
+Next, you can create your own, generate a code QR or link and send this card to your close person  </p>

 <br />